devchallenges-io/curriculum/3-javascript/2-typescript/3-typescript-generics.md

 let strings = reverseArray(["a", "b", "c"]); // inferred as string[]
 ```

-By leveraging generic functions, you can write versatile and robust code that adapts to various data types without repeatedly rewriting similar logic for different types.

 ## Working with Generic Classes

 ### Overview of Generic Classes in TypeScript